 The national data opt-out is an NHS Digital service which allows an NHS patient to opt out of their confidential patient information being used for research and planning in certain specific circumstances.

 Further information on the National Data Opt-Out programme can be found here: https://digital.nhs.uk/services/national-data-opt-out-programme

 What do we do with any non-personal information collected when accessing the website?

-Other non-personal information which you submit may also be collected to enable us to better understand our customers, improve our website, general marketing and to help provide a better experience of our services.
-We may also use other companies to set cookies on your website and gather cookie information for us – please refer to the information detailed below.
-From time to time we may also analyse Internet Protocol (IP) addresses or other anonymous data sources too.
+We may also use other companies to set cookies on our websites and gather cookie information for us – please refer to the information detailed below.
+From time to time we may also analyse Internet Protocol (IP) addresses or other anonymous data sources.

-In line with recent changes in European legislation, UK law now requires website operators to ask for a website user’s permission when placing certain kinds of cookie on their devices for the first time.
+By law, website operators are required to ask for a website user’s permission when placing certain kinds of cookie on their devices for the first time.

 What are Cookies?

 Cookies are text files containing small amounts of information which are downloaded to your device when you visit a website.
 Cookies are then sent back to the originating website on each subsequent visit, or to another website that recognises that cookie.
 Cookies are useful because they allow a website to recognise a user’s device.